 One of the most common things we hear from organizations is that not having an onboarding process means ramp-up is inefficient and makes work harder for the rest of the team.

-There’s really no way of getting around it; bringing on a new employee reduces the productivity of the team overall for a period of time.
+There’s really no way of getting around it; bringing on a new employee reduces the velocity of the team overall for a period of time.

-But there are ways to optimize the onboarding process so that new team members ramp up quickly and feel supported, empowered, and can continue to do their best work.
+But we’ve created eddy to optimize the onboarding process so that new team members ramp up quickly and feel supported, empowered, and can continue to do their best work.

 Take the classic new hire “one-on-one” meetings as an example.
 Many companies work to facilitate team growth by tasking new hires to meet with current team members and stakeholders in their first few weeks of work.These introductory meetings can be extremely helpful (especially when the new hire is prepared) for the new hire to get a firm understanding of who they’ll be working with and how — but the process also takes a long time.
 In our work, we think of this process as a leaky pipe.